humans-and-machines/Illusion-of-Reasoning/README.md

 - **Authenticate for gated assets:** `huggingface-cli login` or `export HF_TOKEN=<token>`.
 - **Run jobs:** ready-to-use launchers live under `scripts/inference/` (e.g., `bash scripts/inference/training-math-grpo.sh`); cluster specs live in `scripts/slurm/`.

-A project demonstrating fine-tuning of a base Qwen 2.5-1.5B-Instruct model on the OpenR1 Math 220k dataset using two methodologies—Guided Reinforcement Preference Optimization (GRPO) and Supervised Fine-Tuning (SFT).
+This repository demonstrates GRPO fine-tuning of a base Qwen 2.5-1.5B-Instruct model on the OpenR1 Math 220k dataset (plus crossword and Rush Hour generators).
 Traces of chain-of-thought reasoning are logged and saved at fixed intervals.
-This repository also contains inference scripts to evaluate model performance on a subset of 500 Math 220k problems.
+SFT scaffolding exists in the codebase but was not used for the paper’s results.

 ---